Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: RELATED WORK

 \subsection{Traditional Fisheye PRID}

 Recently, traditional PRID methods have been extended to overhead fisheye cameras.
-The early work by \cite{fisheye_PRID_Barman} considers only matching people who are at a similar distance from each camera, thus assuring similar body size (and, potentially, similar viewpoint).
-The work by \cite{fisheye_PRID_Blott} uses tracking to extract 3 distinct viewpoints (back, side, front) that are subsequently jointly matched between cameras.
+The early work in \cite{fisheye_PRID_Barman} considers only matching people who are at a similar distance from each camera, thus assuring similar body size (and, potentially, similar viewpoint).
+Another work \cite{fisheye_PRID_Blott} uses tracking to extract 3 distinct viewpoints (back, side, front) that are subsequently jointly matched between cameras.
 This requires reliable tracking and visibility of each person from 3 distinct viewpoints -- neither can be guaranteed.
-The distance or tracking constraints severely limit the applicability of these methods.
+Such distance or tracking constraints severely limit the applicability of these methods.
 Moreover, both works report results on non-public fisheye data only.

+We note that neither method is suitable for cross-frame PRID.
+The assumption of similar distance from different cameras enforced in \cite{fisheye_PRID_Barman} would allow cross-frame PRID only in a very small range of locations in the monitored space.
+Also, the need for 3 distinct views from each camera, required in \cite{fisheye_PRID_Blott}, is not applicable in cross-frame PRID since it is performed at single time instant thus allowing only one view.